EICamino/COEN-250/docs/Week-8.md

 ### Quiz 1

-> What is risk management?
-Why is the identification of risks and vulnerabilities to assets so important in risk management?
+> ***What is risk management?
+Why is the identification of risks and vulnerabilities to assets so important in risk management?***

-Risk identification (vulnerability), assessment (exposure), and control (reduce to acceptable)
+1. Risk identification (vulnerability), assessment (exposure), and control (reduce to acceptable)

+1. Helps prioritize.

 ### Quiz 2